CHILDREN’S

 Contribution to the shaping and promotion of UNCRC General Comment No. 25

-We participated in children’s consultations on UNCRC General Comment No. 25, ensuring that Asian perspectives and realities shaped the global understanding of children’s rights in the digital environment.
+We participated in children’s consultations on UNCRC General Comment No. 25, ensuring that Asian children’s perspectives and realities shaped the global understanding of children’s rights in the digital environment.

 Influencing regional and global advocacy platforms